spicybung/JARDecompile/README.md

 # JarDecompile
-A decompiler for old Java .JAR packed formats, such as .CLASS.
+A tool for decompiling older Java SE .JAR packed formats; decryption such as .CLASS to .JAVA.
 # Running
 TODO